GBehrends/EthiopianBirdsProject-/RAxML/ReadMe.txt

-## A pipeline to generate gene trees using RAxML by specified windows of the reference assembly.
+## A pipeline to generate gene trees using RAxML by specified windows of the reference assembly, and then generate species trees using DendroPy and ASTRAL III.

 # 01_Run_RAxML.r
 An R script for generating a template shell submission script to run RAxML on your windows.
 Depending on your directory structure,